oldbright22/LLM-Falcon-Text-To-Voice-Chatbot/README.md

 ## STEPS TO REPLICATE

-1. Fork or create this repository in GitHub
+1. Fork or create this repository in your GitHub
    ```
    git clone https://github.com/oldbright22/falcon-main.git

+   Expected result: A new repository in your GitHub got created
    ```

 2. From your GitHub, select new repository created